 This one isn’t a conservation organisation, but the Mt Wilson/Mt Irvine Rural Fire Brigade look after some of the best canyoning areas in the Blue Mountains.
 Not only do they fight fires, volunteers from the brigade are regularly involved in rescues for injured or lost canyoners.

-The Colong Foundation was formed to stop limestone mining in the heart of the southern Blue Mountains.
+Formerly the Colong Foundation for Wilderness, Wilderness Australia was formed to stop limestone mining in the heart of the southern Blue Mountains.
 Over the decades they’ve been responsible for protecting large areas of wilderness across NSW.
 They are currently running the Give a Dam campaign against the raising of Warragamba Dam.

 Blue Mountains Conservation Society: